 Intact proteins, oligonulceotides and peptides frequently need an intact mass determination, and MALDI-TOF is the preferred method to obtain this information due to the "soft" ionization technique and low charge states associated with this technique.
 Samples are applied to a target with an appropriate matrix and allowed to dry fully, concentrating of sample in a crystalized matrix spot.
 A UV laser imparts energy to the sample through the matrix, causing the sample to ionize (typically a a singly or doubly charged species) and the time it takes to travel along the flight tube is proportional to the mass of the sample molecule.
 Typically proteins and peptides between 0.5 and 200kDa, and oligonucleotides up to 10kDa can be observed at very high sensitivity.
 Sample concentration is key to good signal quality, and salts, detergents and other compounds in the sample buffer can reduce the ionization of the molecule significantly.

-Starting with a single highly purified protein in an SDS-PAGE gel slice, multiple sites of modification, eg. phosphorylation, acetylation and others, can be determined.
+Starting with a single highly purified protein in an SDS-PAGE gel slice or in a compatible solution, multiple sites of modification, eg. phosphorylation, acetylation and others, can be determined.
 This process involves a detailed project discussion and careful selection of multiple enzymes to maximize peptide coverage for specific sites of interest.

 One of the hallmarks of this facility is the attention we pay to project discussion, sample preparation, and final data presentation for our clients.
 John Neveu, and Bogdan Budnik are the scientists who conduct these discussions, ensuring that your experimental design and samples have been prepared in an optimal fashion for their intended analyses.